Exploring Hacker News by mapping and analyzing 40 million posts and comments for fun

 Preparing the map data

 There are millions of points, not ideal to send all at once to the client.
-Working backwards, there are two "axes" that dictate the points shown: position and zoom, so structuring and segmenting the data alongst those lines is a good start.
+Working backwards, there are two "axes" that dictate the points shown: position and zoom, so structuring and segmenting the data along those lines is a good start.

 The first thing that came to mind was tiling: divide the map space into a grid, then pack all points into each cell.
 The client can load tiles on-demand as they need to, instead of the whole map.
 There are probably more sophisticated ways of tiling, esp. given that points aren't distributed evenly and clients have different viewports, but the effectiveness is great given its simplicity.
 A tile can simply be referred to by its (x, y) coordinate, and stored in any KV datastore (e.g. S3), making it easy to distribute and requiring no server-side logic.